Etale and crystalline companions, I: Introduction

 \subsection{Avoiding residual representations}

-In order to make further progress without losing the case $\ell = p$, one must replace several key arguments in \'etale cohomology that make direct use of the representation-theoretic construction of \'etale coefficient objects.
+In order to make further progress without losing the case $\ell = p$, one must replace several key arguments in \'etale cohomology that make direct use of the representation-theoretic interpretation of \'etale coefficient objects.
 These cannot be used for $\ell = p$ because only a rather small subcategory of coefficient objects can be described in terms of representations of the \'etale fundamental group (namely the \emph{unit-root} objects; see \S\ref{sec:Newton poly}).
-These can sometimes be circumvented using cohomological arguments, as in the following key examples.
+Such arguments can sometimes be circumvented using cohomological considerations, as in the following key examples.

-\begin{itemize} \item For $\ell \neq p$, the uniqueness of $\ell$-adic companions up to semisimplification is usually obtained by applying the Chebotarev density theorem to mod-$\ell^n$ representations (as in the proof of \cite[Proposition~VI.11]{lafforgue}).
+\begin{enumerate}[label=$\bullet$] \item For $\ell \neq p$, the uniqueness of $\ell$-adic companions up to semisimplification is usually obtained by applying the Chebotar\"ev density theorem to mod-$\ell^n$ representations (as in the proof of \cite[Proposition~VI.11]{lafforgue}).
 For $\ell = p$, we use instead an argument of Tsuzuki based on Deligne's theory of weights (see Theorem~\ref{T:chebotarev}).
 This result is already used crucially in the work of Abe \cite[Proposition~A.4.1]{abe-companion}, and is akin to the argument of Deligne described below to control coefficient fields (see especially \cite[Proposition~2.5]{deligne-finite}). \item The extension of Conjecture~\ref{conj:deligne} from curves to higher-dimensional varieties makes frequent use of a fact which we call the \emph{Lefschetz slicing principle}: for any closed point $x \in X$ and any irreducible coefficient object $\calE$ on $X$, after possibly making a finite base extension of $k$ (depending on $x$ and $\calE$), one can find a curve $C$ in $X$ containing $x$ such that the restriction of $\calE$ to $C$ is again irreducible.
 For $\ell \neq p$, this is shown by an analysis of the images of representations, as in \cite[\S 1.7]{deligne-finite} (correcting the proof of \cite[Proposition~VII.7]{lafforgue}; see also \cite[Appendix~B]{esnault-kerz}).
-Using cohomological arguments, we are able to make a fairly similar argument (Lemma~\ref{L:slicing}); a related but distinct approach has been taken by Abe--Esnault (see below). \end{itemize}
+Using cohomological arguments, we are able to make a fairly similar argument (Lemma~\ref{L:slicing}); a related but distinct approach has been taken by Abe--Esnault (see below). \end{enumerate}

 We mention briefly one further example for which cohomological considerations do not suffice.
 For $\ell \neq p$, one can eliminate all wild monodromy at the boundary using a single finite \'etale cover (by trivializing a residual representation); this plays an important role in the methods of Deligne and Drinfeld to attack aspects of Conjecture~\ref{conj:deligne} (see below).
 The analogous statement for $\ell = p$ is the \emph{semistable reduction theorem for overconvergent $F$-isocrystals} (see Proposition~\ref{P:alter to tame}): for every $p$-adic coefficient object, one can pull back by a suitable alteration (in the sense of de Jong \cite{dejong-alterations}) and then make a logarithmic extension to some good compactification.
 The proof of this cannot be considered a ``cohomological argument'' because in fact the foundations of rigid cohomology are deeply rooted in this fact; see \cite[\S 11]{kedlaya-isocrystals} or the introduction to \cite{abe-companion}.